Not proven

-Not proven (No pruiven, gun dearbhadh) is a verdict available to a court of law in Scotland.
-Under Scots law, a criminal trial may end in one of three verdicts, one of conviction ("guilty") and two of acquittal ("not proven" and "not guilty").
+Not proven (gun dearbhadh) was a verdict available to a court of law in Scotland until 2026.
+From 1728, under Scots law, a criminal trial could end in one of three verdicts, one of conviction ("guilty") and two of acquittal ("not proven" and "not guilty").

 Between the Restoration in the late 17th century and the early 18th century, jurors in Scotland were expected only to find whether individual factual allegations were proven or not proven, rather than to rule on an accused's guilt.
 In 1728, the jury in a murder trial asserted "its ancient right" to declare a defendant "not guilty".
 Over time, the "not guilty" verdict regained wide acceptance and use amongst Scots juries, with the encouragement of defence lawyers.
 It eventually displaced "not proven" as the primary verdict of acquittal.
-Nowadays, juries can return a verdict of either "not guilty" or "not proven", with the same legal effect of acquittal.
+Until 2026, juries could return a verdict of either "not guilty" or "not proven", with the same legal effect of acquittal.

-Although historically it may be a similar verdict to not guilty, in the present day not proven is typically used by a jury when there is a belief that the defendant is guilty but The Crown has not provided sufficient evidence.
-Scots law requires corroboration; the evidence of one witness, however credible, is not sufficient to prove a charge against an accused or to establish any material or crucial fact.
+Although its effect was the same as a not guilty verdict, research from 2019 using mock juries suggested there was inconsistency in understanding its meaning and confusion about its effect.

-The verdict is to be removed upon the commencement of sections 65 and 66 of the Victims, Witnesses, and Justice Reform (Scotland) Act 2025, which was passed by the Scottish Parliament in September 2025.
-This followed a proposal to remove the verdict as part of a 2023 judicial reform.
+The Victims, Witnesses, and Justice Reform (Scotland) Act 2025, passed by the Scottish Parliament in September 2025, included provisions that removed the verdict.
+Since 1 January 2026, only guilty and not guilty verdicts are available in new trials.

 History

 By the early 17th century, the standard practice of juries in Scotland was to return a finding of "fylet, culpable and convict" or "clene, innocent and acquit".
 This changed in the late 17th century, at which point the role of the jury became simply to "declare whether or not the facts alleged had been proved", with the judge left to determine, based on that declaration, whether the accused was guilty or not.

 There is some disagreement between historians as to why this change happened.
 David Hume and Hugo Arnot argue that it was rooted in religious oppression.
 The Crown persecuted the Covenanters but popular support made it impossible to convict them in a jury trial.
-To pare the power of the jury, the Scottish judges began restricting the jury's role: no longer would the jury announce whether the accused was "guilty" or "not guilty"; instead it would decide whether specific factual allegations were "proven" or "not proven"; and the judge would then decide whether to convict.
+To pare the power of the jury, the Scottish judges began restricting the jury's role: no longer would the jury announce whether the accused was "guilty" or "not guilty"; instead it would decide whether specific factual allegations were "proven" or "not proven", and the judge would then decide whether to convict.